Bourn Flood Risk Management Scheme

 We have produced an Engagement Plan which provides the aims and objectives for the next stage of engagement.

-The first Focus Group meeting took place on 4 October 2024 with representatives from stakeholder organisations, community and park groups to discuss the Flood Risk in the Bournville and Stirchley area.
+The first Focus Group meeting is taking place on 4 October 2024 with representatives from stakeholder organisations, community and park groups to discuss the Flood Risk in the Bournville and Stirchley area.
 A second Focus Group meeting is planned for November to discuss flood risk management options.

 If you represent a community group who are impacted by flooding or a potential scheme and wish to send a representative to the focus group meetings, please contact us at TheBournFRMS@environment-agency.gov.uk to apply.
 Please be aware we have a limited number of places available within the Focus Group and cannot offer a place to individual member of the community.
 Following the initial Focus Group meetings, we plan to hold a community drop-in event before the end of December 2024.
 We will also update the community via emailed newsletters.
 Please see below how to sign up for our newsletters.